bhavithasri923/RDES_Final/README.md

 # Roles and responsibilities

-1.Bhavitha (project management) :Manages the web development project.
+1.Bhavitha (project management) :Manages and creating of web development project.

 2.Ganesh Mucharla  (Documentation) :Responsible for managing the documentation process.

-3.SHAIK HUSSAIN (Deployment) :Deployment and maintenance of project infrastructure.(Images, logos and chat bot questions) Responsible for image searching, logo creation and chat bot questions)
+3.SHAIK HUSSAIN (Deployment) :Deployment and maintenance of project infrastructure.(Images, logos and chat bot questions) and Responsible for image searching, logo creation and chat bot questions)

 # Azure services used: